History of the District

 With the "baby boom" of the 1950's these two buildings on the one acre site were not adequate for the school's projected growth.
 A citizens committee studied alternatives, and in 1955 the trustees bought 12 acres on Old Oregon Trail from Mr. And Mrs. Benjamin Warneke for a new school site.

-Since then the school has expanded to two sites.
+The district has expanded to two sites.
 Mountain View Middle School located on Shasta View Drive hosts 5th-8th grades and a Community Day School.
 Columbia remains home to TK-4th grades, a preschool, and the C.A.R.E program.
+In 2023, these locations served around 800 students with 125 staff members.